pajo1902/nackademin-todo-app/README.md

 1. npm i in terminal
 2. create a new .env-file with a secret
-3. nodemon app.js in terminal
+3. npm start in terminal
-4. register new users with either admin or writer as roles
+4. register new user
+5. create new lists
-5. create new items
+6. create new items

 and enjoy!